 Final thoughts on living in Antalya

-In summary, Antalya is a good place to call home.
+In summary, Antalya is definitely one of the best places to live in Turkey.
 You most definitely will not feel like you’ve gone bush.